will2849/Packet-Tracer-Projects/README.md

 - Default gateways set as the last usable IP address within a subnet.
 - Trunk links configured between both switches and also the router.
 - VLANs configured on both swithces and named (Sales, Engineering, Security).
-- Switch ports connecting to PCs were configured as access ports and assigned to the relevant VLANs.
+- Switchports connecting to end-user devices were configured as access ports and assigned to the relevant VLANs.
 - Three sub-interfaces were configured on the router to match each subnet and allow inter-VLAN routing.
 - Verified connectivity by ensuring all PCs were able to ping each other.

 ## DHCP Server Configuration
 In this lab, a DHCP server is configured to automatically assign IP addresses to devices across several different VLANs.
 A router-on-a-stick configuration allows for devices in different
 VLANS/subnets to ping each other via inter-VLAN routing.